ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 ---

-For the final section of this article, I have something special that draws the attention of many people: the Black-Scholes model.
+For the final section of this article, I have something special that draws a lot of attention: the Black-Scholes model.

 The Black–Scholes, or Black–Scholes–Merton model, is a mathematical model for the dynamics of a financial market containing derivative investment instruments, giving a theoretical estimate of the price of <em>European-style options</em> and shows that the option has a unique price given the risk of the security and its expected return.
 This work granted <a href="https://en.wikipedia.org/wiki/Fischer_Black" target="_blank">Fischer Black</a> and <a href="https://en.wikipedia.org/wiki/Myron_Scholes" target="_blank">Myron Scholes</a> their Nobel Prize in economics and has been widely used in algorithmic trading strategies around the world.